 At a 5-way junction just past Frozen Lake (don’t worry, it’s well marked), turn right toward Mount Fremont.
 There are no more junctions from here, just a 400 foot climb over 1.35 miles to the lookout.

 Cross the valley above the lake and retake the ridge before continuing north on a gradual course across large jagged rocks on the steep western slope of Mount Fremont.
 Enjoy grand views to the west toward Skyscraper Mountain, and don’t forget to look over your shoulder for staggering views of Mount Rainier.
 The daunting, frigid peak has more glaciers than any other mountain in the lower 48.

-When you reach the lookout at 7,180 feet, 20 feet below the actual summit, you are greeted with a sweeping panorama to the north.
-No mountain in that direction is as tall as Mount Fremont for miles, making for a near endless views.
+Reach the lookout at 7,180 feet, 20 feet below the actual summit, where you are greeted with a sweeping panorama to the north.
+No mountain in that direction is as tall as Mount Fremont for miles, making for a seemingly endless views.
 March up the steps to a square-shaped observation deck and stroll around the lookout tower.
 Large glass windows allows you to peer in at the compact living quarters used when the station is occupied.

 Mount Fremont Lookout is incredibly well placed, offering expansive views over the Cascade Mountains north of Mount Rainier.
 If you are hesitant to turn around, don’t be.
 On the hike back, you will be heading straight toward Mount Rainier.
 Could it get any better?

 There is an entrance fee to reach this trail in Mount Rainier National Park, but no permit is required to hike to Mount Fremont Lookout.